-If I randomly choose a touch screen produced in the factory and find that it is defective, what is the probability that it came from Machine A?
+If I randomly choose a touch screen produced in the factory, then there is a 40% probability that it came from Machine A. Suppose that I test the randomly chosen screen, and find that it is defective, now what is the probability that it came from Machine A?
+Greater or less than 40%?
 We can draw a tree diagram representing the information we are given.
 If we choose a touch screen at random from those produced in the factory, we let MA be the event that it came from Machine A and let MB be the event that it came from Machine B. We let D denote the event that the touch screen is defective and let ND denote the event that it is not defective.
 Fill in the appropriate probabilities on the tree diagram on the left on the next page.